 How do Magna Park and DIRFT differ for warehouse solar?

 Magna Park is dedicated logistics park estate (mostly Prologis/Gazeley freehold and long lease).
 DIRFT is rail freight + logistics combined estate (mostly Prologis with rail siding access).
 Both offer strong PV opportunities.
 Magna Park has the higher concentration of major retailer NDCs; DIRFT has the rail freight integration which sometimes adds operational complexity around install programming.
-We deliver consistent install quality across both.
+The install methodology is consistent across both.

 What about East Midlands Gateway specifically?